 All of the examples are common and completely reversible.
 All it takes is conscious awareness and the desire to live a genuinely interdependent life.
 Notice which scenarios below may apply to you.
 When you come across one that applies, it may give you that sinking feeling inside – or it may even cause anxiety.
 It may also make you angry or annoyed and want to find a reason why it isn’t your responsibility.

 Emotional rebels are masters of being controlled.
-When genuine authority beckons, they resist, which invites greater intervention from those in charge.
+When genuine authority beckons, rebels resist, which invites greater intervention from those in charge.
 Line up 10 employees.
 Nine of them follow the rules and cooperate with each other.
 One is a rebel.
 Who gets monitored more closely?
 The rebel.
 The rebel invites more authority into his life than anyone.
 He is begging to be controlled.

 You’ve agreed to do certain things.
 You don’t do them.
 What happens next?
 You get confronted.
 Someone comes after you, demanding you make good on your word.
 By not doing what you agree to do, you invite others to step in and take charge of you.
+Controlling people love the opportunity to collect what you owe them.

 Ever known anyone who compulsively asks for help to do things that he or she could do just as well alone?
 Sometimes this is an invitation for companionship.
 But if you do this constantly, you’re asking others to take charge.
+When those others happen to be naturally controlling, you’re in for it.

 Huge set up for giving power away and feeling controlled by the demands of life.
-When you can’t say no when you should, you are automatically over extended.
+When you can’t say no when you should, you are automatically overextended.
 Then, of course, people expect you to follow through.
 When you can’t, they begin to bug you.

 You may just be attracted to people who like to control others.
 These controlling types may appear more powerful, independent, charismatic and safer for you to be with.
 If you have a subconscious desire to be controlled, you may not feel comfortable with someone who expects you to make your own decisions and be responsible for them.